Paris police ID, charge man who held teen at gunpoint

 A Paris man now faces two felony charges after police say he held a teen at gunpoint on North Main Street on June 27.

 Robert Jameson of Paris is charged with unlicensed possession of a firearm by a felon and aggravated assault with a deadly weapon.
-He was released from the Lamar County Jail today on bonds totaling $20,000, according to online records.
+He was released from the Lamar County Jail on Wednesday on bonds totaling $20,000, according to online records.

-According to the Paris Police Department, Jameson was the bystander who drove into the Blankinship Oil parking lot at the end of a physical altercation between the Black teen and an adult Anglo man, and he pulled his handgun when he saw the teen had a pocket knife.
+According to the Paris Police Department, Jameson was the bystander who drove onto the Blankinship Oil parking lot at the end of a physical altercation between the teen and an adult man, and he pulled his handgun when he saw the teen was in possession of a pocket knife.

-“Mr. Jameson then returned and ordered the Black male to drop the knife and ordered the juvenile and another Black male onto the ground at gunpoint.
-Mr. Jameson then got into his vehicle and left the scene prior to police arriving,” stated a news release from Interim Police Chief Randy Tuttle.
+“Mr. Jameson then returned and ordered the black male to drop the knife and ordered the juvenile and another black male onto the ground at gunpoint.
+Mr. Jameson then got into his vehicle and left the scene prior to police arriving,” stated a release from Interim Police Chief Randy Tuttle.

 Welcome to the discussion.